Skip to Content

 If basal cell carcinoma comes back, treatment is usually Mohs surgery.
 But for squamous cell carcinoma that comes back, treatment may include surgery (excision or Mohs surgery) or radiation therapy.

 If the cancer does spread, chemotherapy may be used.
-If basal cell carcinoma spreads after treatment with surgery and radiation, it may be treated with the medicine vismodegib.
+If basal cell carcinoma spreads after treatment with surgery and radiation, it may be treated with medicines like vismodegib (Erivedge) or sonidegib (Odomzo).
 Your doctor may suggest that you enroll in a clinical trial if one is available.

 Precancer skin growths, such as